-Fill valve: water flows into the tank from the supply line through the fill valve.
-As the water in the tank rises, afloat on the fill valve rises with it.
+- Fill valve: water flows into tank from the supply line through the fill valve.
+As the water in the tank rises, a float on the fill valve rises with it.
 When it gets to the top of the fill valve, the toilet stops filling.

 The base of the toilet is attached to the floor with a flange.
 A wax ring is inserted between the flange and the fixture to create a seal.
 The toilet is bolted to the flange with closet bolts.
 If your toilet is rocking, it could need new bolts or a new flange.
 If it's leaking at the base, that could mean you need a new wax ring.
 From the tank, there is a thin pipe (the supply line) connecting your toilet to a water source.
 At the wall, there is a shut off valve that will shut off water to the toilet.